The 2016 Derby: Another Great Derby in Support of CHEO

 Other winners during the included Julz Legris who won the 50/50 draw.

 Thanks to our many supporters, sponsors and volunteers who made our event such a memorable event including Yves Grandmaitre and the guys from the Oziles Baitshop.
-Check out our complete list of our supporters, sponsors and volunteers who made this event possible.
+Check out the complete list below of our supporters, sponsors and volunteers who made this event possible.

 We plan to do it all over again next season.
 If you have ideas on how we can improve the event or your company can offer support with door prizes, do not hesitate to contact Us.